te25son/the_cleissinator/README.md

 The .exe file is already located within the project's root directory under driver/geckodriver.exe.
 This may be moved to another location so long as you specify the new location of the .exe file in the driver's `executable_path` parameter.

+*.exe is only to be used for Windows systems.
+For other OSs, please download from the [latest releases](https://github.com/mozilla/geckodriver/releases).
+In fact, it's best to download directly from this link even if you're currently operating windows, as the .exe file included in this project may be out of date.*

 ## Settings
 In order to keep all of your environment variables in one, secure place, it's best to create a settings.py file in the projects root directory.